DV Information for Professionals

-When providing treatment for anyone affected by domestic violence in any way, it became clear how important it is to promote greater understanding of DV for those new to the issues and even the more experienced treaters.
-Of particular interest, it’s important to me to support and illuminate those who might mistakenly believe that they have never treat those affected by DV.
+When providing treatment for anyone, affected by domestic violence (DV), in any way, it became clear to me how important it is to promote greater understanding of DV for those new to the issues and even the more experienced treaters.
+Of particular interest, it’s important to me to support and illuminate those who might mistakenly believe that they have never treated those affected by DV.
 Everyone is affected by DV in one way or another.

-The Domestic Violence Treatment email discussion list was founded in June 2005, and the software to run it is sponsored by the American Psychological Association (APA).
+Another resource is the Domestic Violence Treatment email discussion list.
+This list was founded in June 2005.
+The software to run the list is sponsored by the American Psychological Association (APA).

 You do not need to be a member of the APA, nor do you need to be affiliated with a domestic violence agency or batterer intervention program to join us on the DV Treatment List.
 In fact, those clinicians who are not affiliated with shelters or batterer intervention programs are most welcome and we encourage you to join us.

 The DV-Treatment list is a safe place to discuss introductory and advanced clinical topics like treatment planning, law and ethics, research, our own thoughts, feelings, concerns, challenging and successful cases, and other points of interest.
 It is hoped our community here can support one another as we increase our understanding of how we can most effectively treat domestic violence.
 And along the way hone our clinical skills, reduce our and our colleagues professional isolation, and lower our potential to experience compassion fatigue.
 Naturally, our clients also benefit from that.

 HOW TO JOIN THE DV-TREATMENT PROVIDERS EMAIL DISCUSSION LIST:

 From the email address where you wish to receive DV-Treatment posts, email:

 email@example.com with your name, state or country, and license number and let me know how you learned of us.
 Thank you for your efforts working in this field.